gregjolley/amplifier/amp.md

 SPI port which reduces the MCU pin count requirements.
 \subsection*{MCU}
 The PIC18F47J13 is chosen for the microcontroller device for reasons that include:

-\begin{itemize}
-	\item It is a simple 8-bit MCU which simplifies the writing of code
+	* It is a simple 8-bit MCU which simplifies the writing of code
-	\item A MCU with a small computational throughput is ideal for the control device
+	* A MCU with a small computational throughput is ideal for the control device
-	\item Peripheral pin select - simplifies PCB routing
+	* Peripheral pin select - simplifies PCB routing
-	\item SPI port with direct memory access - simplifies writing routines for the LCD
+	* SPI port with direct memory access - simplifies writing routines for the LCD
-	\item A change in an I/O pin state can trigger an interrupt for interface to the amplifier current fault detection circuit
+	* A change in an I/O pin state can trigger an interrupt for interface to the amplifier current fault detection circuit
-	\item Interrupt sources can be assigned to one of two priorities, therefore, a current fault can interrupt any low-priority interrupts that are in service
+	* Interrupt sources can be assigned to one of two priorities, therefore, a current fault can interrupt any low-priority interrupts that are in service
-	\item An internal ADC allows measurement of the amplifier output voltage
+	* An internal ADC allows measurement of the amplifier output voltage
-\end{itemize}

 \subsection*{Audio source selection}
 Circuitry is needed to switch between the Si4703 and external audio sources.
 This is achieved by the use of opamps with a shutdown feature that puts the output into a hi-impedance state, see figure \ref{SD}.